mheiges/filemanagement-presentation/content/slides.md

 ## Topics

-  - Existing file management Scenarios at EuPathDB
+  - Existing file management scenarios at EuPathDB
   - Problems faced with current implementations
   - Propose technology to address these problems